Kim Zolciak Blaming Pregnancies On Changing Looks: Denies Plastic Surgery?

 But did Kim Zolciak take offense to the comment about her lips?
 Not really.
 While Zolciak doesn’t list all of the work she has had done, she does reveal that her body has changed because she has been pregnant so many times.
 Plus, Kim also admits that aging has changed her face over the years, but she argues that she has nothing to hide.

-“I think where people get confused is that I was pregnant for three years,” Kim Zolciak recently revealed to PEOPLE magazine about her look, adding, “I saw a [Real Housewives of Atlanta] clip with Kenya [Moore] saying, ‘Kim looks real different now than when she walked off the show five years ago’ — well, I hope so!”
+“I think where people get confused is that I was pregnant for three years,” Kim Zolciak recently revealed to People magazine about her look, adding, “I saw a [Real Housewives of Atlanta] clip with Kenya [Moore] saying, ‘Kim looks real different now than when she walked off the show five years ago’ — well, I hope so!”

-When Zolciak walked off the show back in season five, she was eight months pregnant with her second son Kash Biermann, and she had just told the ladies that she couldn’t travel.
+When Zolciak walked off the show back in Season 5, she was eight months pregnant with her second son Kash Biermann, and she had just told the ladies that she couldn’t travel.
 In 2013, she was pregnant again with twins.
 And Kim argues that, of course, she looks different after having three children since seeing Kenya last.

 After giving birth to twins, Kim Zolciak traveled to Florida to have surgery.
 And it sounds like she isn’t including this surgery in her argument, maybe because she would then admit to having work done.
 However, Zolciak blames aging on her changing look, even though her surgery in Florida was rather extensive.

-“I’ve aged, so my face has thinned out a little bit,” Kim Zolciak explains to PEOPLE about her face, adding, “But I have nothing to hide.
+“I’ve aged, so my face has thinned out a little bit,” Kim Zolciak explains to People about her face, adding, “But I have nothing to hide.
 And also I have nothing to prove!”

 Sadly, Kim Zolciak isn’t the only person who has been subject to attacks online over her look.
 Kim’s oldest daughter Brielle has also been the subject of many rumors, including that she’s had a nose job.
 Some people have even tried to argue that Kim’s youngest daughter, Kaia, has gone under the knife despite being a toddler.
 It sounds like there are no limits to the rumors and accusations that this family faces.
 And while Kim can take outlandish accusations, she does get angry when people start bashing her daughter.